Alcohol Use Disorders Identification Test

 Medically Reviewed By Kayla Loibl | Last Edited : October 08,

 A very accurate test particularly effective at identifying the first signs of alcoholism

-Do you think you or a loved one is showing the early signs of drink dependency?
+If you or a loved one is showing early signs of drink dependency, the Alcohol Use Disorders Identification Test can help screen for alcoholism.
 If so then the test below might help.